ethersphere/storage-incentives/docs/STORAGE_DECOUPLING_GUIDE.md

 export REDISTRIBUTOR_ADDRESS="0x..."

 # 2. Run deployment script
-npx hardhat deploy --tags PostageStampV2 --network <network>
+npx hardhat deploy --tags PostageStamp --network <network>

+# 3. Tag the deployment
+git tag -a v2.0.0 -m "Initial storage decoupling deployment"

-# 3. Update Swarm node configurations with the PostageStampV2 address
+# 4. Update Swarm node configurations with the PostageStamp address
 ```

 **What happens:**
 1. PostageStampStorage deploys with BZZ token reference
-2. PostageStampV2 deploys pointing to storage
+2. PostageStamp (logic contract) deploys pointing to storage
 3. Roles are configured
+4. Deployment is tagged in git for versioning
-4. System is ready to use
+5. System is ready to use

 ### Scenario 2: Migration from Existing PostageStamp